 A layer of spiking neurons can be seen as a recurrent cell where the current input $x_t$ passes through a layer and is summed to the previous state $v_{t-1}$.
 The contribution of $v_{t-1}$ is weighted by the leak factor, and the final voltage $v_t$ is decreased by subtracting voltage in the event of a spike.
 Therefore, they retain memory by integrating inputs over time until the threshold is surpassed.
 Then, when the information is released in form of a spike, it is deleted from memory through the reset mechanism.
 On the contrary, in a non-spiking vanilla RNN, the neuron itself has no memory, recurrency is implemented only at layer level by defining a recurrent synapse from each neuron to itself and lateral synapses within the layer.
 Therefore, it is to be expected for SNN/RSNN to have better performance than RNNs.

 On the other hand, LSTM adds a cell state to their computations to integrate inputs through time, like spiking neurons do, but, as seen in Figure \ref{fig.lif}, it has three differences: First, the integration is weighted by two gating layers, the input and forget gates, while LIF neurons compute which information to forget through the reset mechanism and the leak factor.
 Second, in LSTM the non-linearity is applied before integration, while the spiking neuron applies its non-linearity (thresholding) only to the output.
-Finally, in an LSTM the output is weighted by another gating layer.

-This side by side comparison illustrates how spiking neurons define a computing principle similar to LSTM units, but without the use of gating layers, resulting in a lighter network.
+Finally, in an LSTM the output is weighted by another gating layer.This side by side comparison illustrates how spiking neurons define a computing principle similar to LSTM units, but without the use of gating layers, resulting in a lighter network.
 Additionally, it allows to understand how, as seen in the experiments, an internal state can be enough to calculate temporal features.
 Recurrent connections can be beneficial, but they are not indispensable.